Data Observability in Practice: Data Monitoring at Scale with SQL and Machine Learning

 - Lineage: if some of my data is down, what is affected upstream and downstream?
 How do my data sources depend on one another?

-In this article series, we pull back the curtain to investigate what data observability looks like in the code, and in this final installment, we’ll take a step back and think about what makes a good data quality monitor in general.
-Maybe you’ve read Parts I and II and are thinking to yourself, “these are fun exercises, but how can we actually go about applying the concepts in my real production environment?”
+In this article series, we pull back the curtain to investigate what data observability and data monitors look like in the code, and in this final installment, we’ll take a step back and think about what makes a good data quality monitor in general.
+Maybe you’ve read Parts I and II and are thinking to yourself, “these are fun exercises, but how can we actually go about applying these data monitoring concepts in my real production environment?”

 Let’s dive in—no prior machine learning experience required.